Shatnerz/ringplus/README.rst

 RingPlus for Python
 ====================

-Python wrapper for the RingPlus API
+Unoffical Python wrapper for the RingPlus API

 Documentation